Nissan Mass Air Flow Sensor | Symptoms | Cleaning | Troubleshooting

 Symptoms

-You will notice this list of common symptoms when your Nissan MAF sensor fails.
+You will notice this list of common symptoms when your MAF sensor fails.

 - Engine stalls soon after starting

-- The engine runs unusually lean or rich, idling.
+- Engine runs unusually lean or rich, idling.

 - Vehicle idles to high or low.